 (These are the Jaws ride references spotted so far, but not necessarily the only ones.
 Comment below if you’ve heard of or seen any more.)

-As the July 8th opening date of Diagon Alley approaches, take a look back at the classic Jaws experience that had been at Universal Studios Florida practically since the park first opened, courtesy of the video tribute below.
+As the July 8th, the opening date of Diagon Alley, approaches, take a look back at the classic Jaws experience that had been at Universal Studios Florida practically since the park first opened, courtesy of the video tribute below.
 With 6 million views, it’s clear fans miss this old attraction.